amir343/grape/README.md

 =====

 Grape is a collection of document [clustering](http://en.wikipedia.org/wiki/Data_clustering) algorithms written in Scala.
-It avails from [Apache OpenNLP](http://opennlp.apache.org/) to extract specific feature from the each document and build the final vector space that is used in different approaches.
+It avails from [Apache OpenNLP](http://opennlp.apache.org/) to extract specific feature from each document and build the final vector space that is used in different approaches.
 Grape contains the following algorithms (at the moment):

 * KMean Clustering